shogunxam/dualmonitortool/README.txt

 Dual Monitor Tools is a collection of tools for users running multiple monitor setups on Windows.

-Currently the tools available are SwapScreen, DualWallpaper, DisMon and DualSnap.
+Currently the tools available are SwapScreen, DualLauncher, DualWallpaper, DisMon and DualSnap.

 Dual Monitor Tools is free and has been released under the GPLv3 license.

 For further information on usage of the tools, visit http://dualmonitortool.sourceforge.net

-Release 1.5
+Release 1.6
 -----------

 The release consists of the following files:

-SwapScreen.exe      The swap screen tool DualWallpaper.exe	The wallpaper setting tool DisMon.exe			Disables secondary monitors.
+SwapScreen.exe      The swap screen tool DualLauncher.exe	Application launcher DualWallpaper.exe	The wallpaper setting tool DisMon.exe			Disables secondary monitors
 DualSnap.exe		The screen capture tool
 CHANGES.txt			List of changes
 COPYING.txt         GPLv3 license